jnnanav-aws/aws-iot-edukit-tutorials/workshop/content/Secure Connected Device/b-Authen and author/1-Intro to authentication/_index.en.md

 When planning an IoT solution, it is important to incorporate the following certificate best practices:

 - Always give each device a unique certificate.
 This allows for fine-grained management of your devices.
-If an malicious user gains access to a single device, you want to be able to revoke the certificate for that particular unique device.
+If an malicious actor gains access to a single device, you want to be able to revoke the certificate for that particular unique device.
 - Giving each device its own certificate also enables you to run checks to see if a certificate is shared by multiple devices.
 When multiple devices use the same certificate, this might indicate that a device has been compromised.
 Its identity then might have been cloned to further compromise the system.
 - Devices must support rotation and replacement of certificates.
 This ensures smooth operation as certificates expire.